itsallan/firebase-realtimedb-to-supabase/README.md

 ## Getting Started

 ### Export Data from Firebase:
-1. Go to your Supabase dashboard and navigate to the Realtime Database section.
+1. Go to your Firebase dashboard and navigate to the Realtime Database section.
-2. Choose the specific database path you want to export.
+3. Choose the specific database path you want to export.
-3. On the right side, click on "Export".
+4. On the right side, click on "Export".
-4. Visit the provided {website} and upload your exported JSON format from Firebase.
+5. Visit the provided {website} and upload your exported JSON format from Firebase.
-5. Click "Generate Column Titles" and carefully read the instructions on the page.
+6. Click "Generate Column Titles" and carefully read the instructions on the page.

 ### Prepare Supabase:
 1. Go to your Supabase dashboard.